Analogue terrestrial television in the United Kingdom: Digital switch-over

 The government was committed to switching terrestrial television broadcasting to fully digital by 2012.
-The digital network features six multiplexes at each of the 80 main nodes, at other nodes there is only three multiplexes because fewer broadcasters were interested in the less densely populated regions.
-A company called Digital UK was set up to handle the change.
+The digital network features six multiplexes at each of the 80 main nodes, at other nodes there are only three multiplexes because fewer broadcasters were interested in the less densely populated regions.
+A company called Digital UK (now Everyone TV) was set up to handle the change.
 The switch was on a region by region basis using the ITV regions as a basis.
 The schedule was announced by Secretary of State for Culture, Media and Sport, Tessa Jowell on 15 September, 2005.

 Some concern had been raised that the London region would be switched shortly before the city hosts the Olympic Games.
 Jowell said "I can assure you that I did not slog for two years to bring the games here just to see Londoners reduced to huddling round the wireless to find out who won the hundred metres, I am completely confident that our timetable is a sensible one which will ensure that digital services are delivered with no disruption to the viewing public during the Games themselves."

 It was also announced that a support scheme would be put in place to ensure that no one is left behind in the switch.
 It provided help with equipment and installation and follow-up support for people aged 75 years and over and people with significant disabilities.
 The scheme was funded by the BBC through the licence fee.

 The final region to switch off was Northern Ireland, on 23 October, 2012.
 To dedicate the permanent switching-off of analogue in Northern Ireland, and, by extension, the United Kingdom, BBC One (only Northern Irish variation) and UTV together aired "The Magic Box", a programme dedicated to analogue TV: it became the last programme broadcast in analogue in the United Kingdom.